jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 evil dream.
 “Half dazed, I went into the station and asked about the morning train.
 There

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 145

 would be one to Reading in less than an hour.
 The same porter was on duty, I found, as had been there when I arrived.
 I inquired of him whether he had ever heard of Colonel Lysander Stark.
 The name was strange to him.
 Had he observed a car-